WildWestTech/aws-initial-setup/AccountSetup.md

 # Pre-Reqs

+- We'll need to do some console work before we get going.
+- Let's start by setting up an account.
+- We'll make sure to use MFA
+- Additionally, we'll federate our accounts, leveraging AWS SSO (IAM Identity Center) to segregate our root (billing), dev, and prod environments.

 ## Phase 1: Setting up an AWS Account
 - grab your credit card, you'll need it
 - have your email addresses handy: